Harry Winston, Inc.: Recent development

 After the death of the company's founder, Harry Winston, the company went to his two sons, Ronald and Bruce, who then entered into a decade-long battle over the control of the company.
 In 2000, Ronald, along with new business partner, Fenway Partners, bought Bruce out from the company for $54.1 million.

 In 2010–2011, the company's sales were €246 million in total sales and €36 million in watches.
 The company also got a new CEO, Frederic de Narp, formerly of the Cartier North America.
 He succeeded Tom O'Neill.

 On January 14, 2013, Harry Winston, Inc. announced that it has entered into an agreement to sell its luxury brand diamond jewelry and timepiece division, Harry Winston Inc., to the Swiss Swatch Group.
 The transaction included the brand and all the activities related to jewelry and watches, including the 535 employees worldwide and the production company in Geneva, Switzerland.

 Boutiques

-As of 2022, there are Harry Winston retail stores in China, France, Germany, Hong Kong, Italy, Japan, Macau, Monaco, Russia, Singapore, Switzerland, Taiwan, Turkey, United Arab Emirates, United Kingdom and United States.
+Currently, there are Harry Winston retail stores in China, France, Germany, Hong Kong, Italy, Japan, Macau, Monaco, Russia, Singapore, Switzerland, Taiwan, Turkey, United Arab Emirates, United Kingdom and United States.